Skip to main content

 2. Give the family a clear name, such as Heritage Tee — All Colors, in the Untitled Product Family heading.

 3. In the Products card, click Add Product and search for each product that belongs to the family.
-A family should contain at least two products.
+Drafts can be saved with a single product; publishing requires at least two unique products.

-The new family appears in the Product Families list with a Manual source label.
+The new family appears in the Product Families list with a Manual source label and a Status column showing whether it is Draft or Active.

 A product can belong to at most one family at a time.
 If you add a product that was previously in an automatic family, it is moved to the manual family — manual assignments always win.